orbuluh/frontend/notes/next_js_doc.md

 There is an unavoidable unit of work to **convert the code you write in React into the HTML representation of your UI**.
 This process is called **rendering**.

 - Rendering can take place on the server or on the client.
 It can happen either ahead of time at build time, or on every request at runtime.
+  - The client refers to the browser on a user’s device that sends a request to a server for your application code.
+It then turns the response from the server into an interface the user can interact with.
+  - The server refers to the computer in a data center that stores your application code, receives requests from a client, does some computation, and sends back an appropriate response.
+  - Server is a general name that can refer to computers in Origin Regions where your application is deployed to, the Edge Network where your application code is distributed, or Content Delivery Networks (CDNs) where the result of the rendering work can be cached
 - With Next.js, three types of rendering methods are available: **Server-Side Rendering, Static Site Generation, and Client-Side Rendering.**
   - The beauty of Next.js is that you can choose the most appropriate rendering method for your use case on a page-by-page basis, whether that's Static Site Generation, Server-side Rendering, or Client-Side Rendering.
   - Server-Side Rendering and Static Site Generation are also referred to as **Pre-Rendering** because the fetching of external data and transformation of React components into HTML happens **before** the result is sent to the client.